drush-ops/drush/README.txt

 UNIX SETUP
 ----------
-To use drush in a pleasant manner, you'll probably want to setup a shell alias like the following:
+To use drush in a pleasant manner on a Linux, BSD or Mac OS X system, you'll probably want to setup a shell alias like the following:

   alias drush='php modules/drush/drush.php'